Skip to Content

 31 Day Zero Waste Challenge

-Sadly, no matter where you live, there will be a need to pick up trash in parks, parking lots, and just about everywhere you go.
-We are challenging you to spend time cleaning up litter anytime you see it!
+Sadly, no matter where you live, there will always be a need to pick up trash.
+Trash gets left behind on trails, in parking lots, and just about everywhere you go, but it doesn’t have to stay there!
+I challenge you to spend time cleaning up litter anytime you see it.
+Picking up trash is an easy way to live a zero waste lifestyle.

 picking up trash

-Every time you step outside, you’re bound to encounter litter in some form or another.
+Every time you step outside, you’re bound to encounter litter in one form or another.

-Today, I challenge you to pick up trash and place it in the recycling bin (or trash, if it cannot be recycled) so it won’t pollute the environment anymore.
+Today, I challenge you to pick up trash and place it in the recycling bin (or trash can, if it cannot be recycled) so it won’t pollute the environment anymore.

-It’s day twelve of the zero waste challenge, and cleaning up litter is easy — anyone can do it!
+It’s day twelve of the zero waste challenge!
 We’re starting to get into more advanced topics as we head into the rest of the challenge.

 The beginning of the challenge is focused on simple swaps like bringing your own water bottle and bags to the grocery store.